amitkumarsaw/Tic-Tac-Toe/README.md

 # STRUCTURE :

-The program starts from a list of 9 members as we need 9 spaces in our tictactoe game.
+The program starts from a list of 9 members as we need 9 boxes in our tictactoe game.
-Now these spaces needs to appear like tictactoe game board , for that we use the code below :
+Now these boxes need to look like tic-tac-toe game board , for that we use the code below :
 ```python
         def display_board():
             print("\n")